Sunday, March 16, 1980

 Sunday, June 15, 1980

-While everyone was gone, I had a fun a time with their little kids.
-It made me sad to think that today was my last day with these cute little ones.
+While everyone was gone, I had a fun time with their kids.
+It made me sad to think that today was my last day here.
 I am going to miss everyone!

 Monday, June 16, 1980

-When we got back to Canada, Sander told me he had a new job and I couldn’t come with him to work.
-When Sander got off his job, he took off with his girlfriend.
-I was disappointed because I had only come back to Canada since Sander had asked me to.
-But now that he and his girlfriend have made up he doesn’t need me here.
-My ticket was made out for two weeks so I am stuck here until then.
+When we got back to Canada, Sander told me he had a new job and that I couldn’t come with him.
+When Sander was done with work, he took off with his girlfriend.
+I was disappointed because I had only come back to Canada at Sander’s request.
+But now that he and his girlfriend have made up, he doesn’t need me here.
+My ticket was made out for two weeks, so I am stuck here until then.

-While I had been in Utah, Detlef moved in with Sanders and is his roommate.
-When Detlef got home from work, he said, “Now that you will be staying here you can have my room and I will sleep on the sofa.”
+While I was in Utah, Detlef moved in with Sanders and became his roommate.
+When Detlef got home from work, he said, “Now that you will be staying here, you can have my room, and I will sleep on the sofa.”
 I thought that was so nice of him.
 Detlef could tell I was disappointed that Sander had left, so he said, “I will order us some food.”
 We ate while we watched T.V. together.

 Sunday, June 29, 1980

 Sander started yelling at me.
 He cussed and called me all kinds of names and told me how stupid I was.
 Sander got himself more and more worked up.
-If we had been alone I was sure he would start to hit me.
-He was getting so irate that I thought he was going to start hitting me right then and there.
+He was getting so irate, I thought for sure he was going to start hitting me right then and there.

 I started to cry.
-I told the lady to excuse me because I had to hurry and go to the bathroom, or else I would pee my pants.
+I told the lady to excuse me because I had to hurry to the bathroom, or I would pee my pants.
 I have never gotten so scared before to the point I couldn’t control my bladder.
-I felt so lost and helpless.
+I felt lost and helpless.

-The lady at the counter must have been able to tell I was in danger.
-When I got back from the bathroom she said, I fixed it.
+The lady at the counter must have sensed I was in danger.
+When I got back from the bathroom, she said, I fixed it!
 You can leave from this airport after all.
 Then she smiled at me as if she was trying to tell me that everything was going to be okay.

 When it was time to board the plane, I was glad to leave Sander.
-I was not looking forward to seeing Mom or her new husband again, but I missed Elisabeth and I was eager to see her and find out how she was doing.
+I wasn’t looking forward to seeing Mom or her new husband again, but I missed Beth and was eager to see her and find out how she was doing.

 Leave a Reply